Scraxtastic/learning/code/algorithms/sorting/CONTRIBUTE.md

 - link the algorithm! in the `index.ts`
 - you don't export recursive the recursive or iterative algorithm without healthcheck wrapper (you do it like this: `export const iterative = withIterativeHealthCheck(algorithm)`)
+- program test-driven (check out `jest.setup.ts` for helper test-wrappers in jest)
+- if you need a new shared functionality add it to `__shared`